 Disabling Hostname Verification

-Instead of completely disabling SSL validation, if hostnames are a problem, one can just disable hostname verification.
+Instead of completely disabling SSL validation, one can disable hostname verification if hostnames are a problem.